BeaconCMS/beacon/guides/introduction/installation.md

 Check out the official [Elixir install guide](https://elixir-lang.org/install.html) for more info.

-## Install as a new application
+3. Either install as a new application or add into an existing application

-If you're starting a new project, you can follow these steps to generate a new Phoenix application with Beacon and Beacon LiveAdmin installed.
-Otherwise, skip to the next section to install Beacon in an existing application.

-1. Update Hex
+Firstly update Hex:

 ```sh
 mix local.hex
 ```

-2. Install or update Phoenix and Igniter Installers
+Then install or update Phoenix and Igniter Installers

 ```sh
 mix archive.install hex phx_new
 mix archive.install hex igniter_new
 ```

-Check out the official [Phoenix install guide](https://hexdocs.pm/phoenix/installation.html) for more info.
+Now choose one of the methods below:

+### Install as a new application

+If you're starting a new project, you can follow these steps to generate a new Phoenix application with Beacon and Beacon LiveAdmin installed.

-3. Generate the new application
+Run the following to generate a new app:

 ```sh
 mix igniter.new my_app --install beacon,beacon_live_admin --with phx.new